blackboxnlp/2019/index.md

 The second edition of the BlackboxNLP workshop will be collocated with [ACL 2019](http://www.acl2019.org/) in Florence.

+There will be a live stream of the workshop [here](https://www.youtube.com/embed/JEH2fiyjrJU).

 Archived information about the 2018 edition: [blackboxnlp.github.io/2018](https://blackboxnlp.github.io/2018/).

 ## Important dates